Romantic Killer

 Romantic Killer (ロマンティック・キラー, Romantikku Kirā) is a Japanese web manga series written and illustrated by Wataru Momose.
 It was serialized in Shueisha's Shōnen Jump+ website from July 2019 to June 2020, with its chapters collected in four tankōbon volumes.

 An original net animation (ONA) series adaptation produced by Domerica was released on Netflix in October 2022.
-A live-action film adaptation is set to premiere in December 2025.
+A live-action film adaptation was released in Japan in December 2025.

 Plot

 One day, a wizard claiming to be a "love cupid" named Riri appears before Anzu Hoshino, a high school girl who has no interest in romance outside of video game characters.
 The world where Riri comes from is founded on giving dreams and hopes to children, and collecting their pure hearts as energy in return.
 Due to Japan's declining birth rate problem assumed by the decrease in romance opportunities between men and women, Riri is sent to assist Anzu in experiencing real-life romance with a pool of "ikemen" for her to choose from.
 Despite Anzu's rejection due to her zero interest in pursuing real-life romance, Riri confiscates her "three greatest desires", video games, chocolate, and her cat Momohiki, and conspires a series of events to make Anzu encounter shōjo manga-esque situations, leaving her with no choice.
 Anzu decided to play along with Riri's "game", but hopes to make Riri give up and release their "hostages" by avoiding all the romance-possible situations with all of her might so she can go back to her normal life.
-Along the way, Anzu establishes genuine connections with the romantic candidates, and has to navigate their feelings, and her desire to protect them from Riri's schemes, with increased difficulty.